DOI-ONRR/doi-extractives-data/_how-it-works/default.md

   <div class="container-outer landing-section_top">
     <div class="container-left-8 hero-left">
       <h1>{{ page.title }}</h1>
-      <p class="hero-description">Private individuals and corporations, as well as federal, state, local, and tribal governments, can own land and the oil, gas, coal, and other minerals found below the surface.
-In fact, widespread private ownership of these resources makes the U.S. different from nearly every other country, where these resources simply belong to the government.
-Learn what the <a href="#process">extraction process</a> looks like in the U.S., about <a href="#natural-resources">U.S. natural resources</a>, and related <a href="#laws-governance">laws and governance</a> here.</p>
+      <p class="hero-description">In the U.S., land and the resources beneath it can be owned by private individuals and corporations or by federal, state, local, and tribal governments.
+This makes the U.S. different from nearly every other country: in many places oil, gas, coal, and other minerals simply belong to the government, but in the U.S. there is widespread private ownership of these resources.</p>
+      <p class="hero-description">Learn what the <a href="#process">extraction process</a> looks like, how <a href="#natural-resources">natural resources</a> are managed, and what <a href="#laws-governance">laws and governance</a> relate to the industry.</p>
     </div>
     <div class="container-right-4 hero-right">
       <div class="hero-right_square">